SwiftERM Hyper-personalisation for ecommerce email marketing

 Continuous learning, vertically and horizontally

 Digital marketing is an ever-evolving practice, and even marketers in the trenches every day can’t possibly know everything there is to know.
-Marketers today must engage in and demonstrate continuous learning in their specialty and digital marketing as a whole.
+Marketers today must engage in and demonstrate continuous learning in their speciality and digital marketing as a whole.

 Share :